Barbarian F.C.: Olympic rugby union centenary celebration match

-Women's team
+Women's Barbarians

 In October 2017 a women's team was announced for the first time in the club's history.
-Their first match was a 19–0 victory against Munster on 10 November 2017, played as part of a double header with the men's team playing Tonga.
+Their first match, coached by Giselle Mather, was a 19–0 victory against Munster on 10 November 2017, played as part of a double header with the men's team playing Tonga.
 They subsequently played a match against the British Army in March 2018, winning 37–0.

 Their first-ever match against international competition saw six tries scored in a 34–33 victory against the USA at Infinity Park in the Denver suburb of Glendale, Colorado.
 On 2 June 2019, Barbarians Women took on England at Twickenham as the prelude to a men's Barbarians match against an England XV (non-cap match) losing the contest 40–14 (two tries scored to six conceded).
 They went on to beat Wales at the Principality Stadium 43–33 on 30 November 2019 scoring 5 tries to 3 conceded.